munificent/craftinginterpreters/book/hash-tables.md

 If we treat them like full buckets, then we may end up with a bigger array than we probably need because it artificially inflates the load factor.
-There are tombstones we could reuse, but they aren't counted so we end up growing the array sometimes.
+There are tombstones we could reuse, but they aren't treated as unused so we end up growing the array prematurely.

 But if we treat tombstones like empty buckets and *don't* include them in the load factor, then we run the risk of ending up with *no* actual empty buckets to